-The Tina’s Wish EmpowHER Series podcast is available wherever you listen to podcasts, or at the link HERE.
+The Tina’s Wish EmpowerU Series is available wherever you listen to podcasts, or at the link HERE.

 For additional resources, CLICK HERE.